 The views expressed in this article are the author’s own.

-On 10 December, 200 individuals from all around the region attended the Obama Foundation Leaders: Asia-Pacific Convening.
+On 10 December, 200 individuals from all around the region attended the Obama Foundation Leaders: Asia-Pacific convening in Kuala Lumpur.
 Singapore had 15 leaders participate in this convening, representing diverse organisations like Saturday Kids, Singapore Mental Health Film Festival, SDI Academy; the list goes on.

 I came from Potato Productions, a group of companies spanning industries, working on new products and ideas to drive change.
 And while we’re different, we’re aligned in our goal of changing the world from a variety of angles and areas.
 At the same time, I also support The T Project, the first and only social service for the transgender community in Singapore.

 Promoting values of humility, integrity, and stewardship, the convening gave us an opportunity to learn about values-based ethical leadership.
-Here were my 5 takeaways from the convening, so you don’t have to watch the entire streamed panels yourself.
+Here were my 5 takeaways from the convening, in case you haven’t had a chancee to watch the streamed panels yourself.

 There is so much more beyond just issues in Singapore.
 Sure, some may say there is no free speech.
 But Singapore is one of the best places to live, even for a gay person like myself.

 It’s incredibly safe and relatively well-run, to the point that we end up oblivious to the plight of others.
-We don’t see how much worse climate change is devastating the pacific region.
+We don’t see the extent to which climate change is devastating the pacific region.
 We don’t hear how immigrants are being ostracised from their respective societies.
 We don’t relate to minority races, other genders, or individuals of other social statuses, even within Singapore.

 If we open ourselves to conversations beyond our social spheres, we can learn a lot about the lives of others, and appreciate our own.